 - Four additional poems will be short-listed

-- All poems entered for the prize will be single poems that have a maximum length of 50 lines (see the Conditions of Entry for further details)
+- All poems entered for the prize will be single poems that have a maximum length of 60 lines

 - Full Conditions of Entry

 Do not call the University, unfortunately we cannot address queries over the phone.